xenione/swipe-maker/README.md

 ![screenshoot](https://cloud.githubusercontent.com/assets/4138527/14615699/3c94e41a-05a7-11e6-8cca-4e97219d63b9.png)

-1. Extend AbsCoordinatorLayout and create your own Coordianator in this case HalfRightCoordinatorLayout
+1. Extend AbsCoordinatorLayout and create your own Coordianator in this case I called it HalfRightCoordinatorLayout

 ```java
     public class HalfRightCoordinatorLayout extends AbsCoordinatorLayout {
 ```

 Override method doInitialViewsLocation() hook when views are place on the screen and set anchors for the swipe widget.
-Anchor are the boundaries between swipe slides (look at layout next point). we want that swipe slide within button ( with id equal to background see next point for further clarification) boundaries.
+Anchor are the boundaries between swipe slides (look at layout next point). we want that swipe slide within button (mBackgroundView see next point for further clarification) boundaries.

 ```java
     @Override